red15/insights-client-role/README.md

     - hosts: all
       roles:
-      - { role: RedHatInsights.insights-client-role, when: ansible_os_family == 'RedHat' }
+      - { role: RedHatInsights.insights-client, when: ansible_os_family == 'RedHat' }

 If a system's hostname is not easily identifiable, but inventory_hostname is easily identifiable, as often happens on some cloud platforms, set insights_display_name set to be inventory_hostname:

     - hosts: all
       roles:
-      - role: RedHatInsights.insights-client-role
+      - role: RedHatInsights.insights-client
         insights_display_name: "{{ inventory_hostname }}"
         when: ansible_os_family == 'RedHat'